 Tenor Christopher Remkus hails from Miller Place, New York.
 Christopher maintains an affinity as a vocal performing artist of opera, art song, chamber music and musical theater.
 He was recently seen at Nahant Summer Music Festival as a featured resident artist.
 Christopher debuted the role of Charlie Bucko in the festival’s World Premiere of Keepers of the Light, an opera by New England composer, Francine Trester based off the revered novel “Ten hours until Dawn”.

 Christopher received his Graduate Diploma this past Spring from the New England Conservatory in Boston, Massachusetts.
 He currently studies under the instruction of renowned tenor, Bradley Williams.
 At NEC Christopher’s performances include Jimmy in Later the Same Evening, Gherardo in Gianni Schicchi, as well as his Jordan Hall debut as the title role in Leonard Bernstein’s Candide lead by Conductor Christopher Allen.
 Christopher was also an active recitalist with multiple appearances in NEC’s Liederabend series under the tutelage of Cameron Stowe.

-Christopher was also seen at Hubbard Hall Opera Theater for their summer festival in Cambridge, NY performing the roles of Goro in Madama Butterfly and Scorpio in La Pizza con Funghi.
-Last June, Christopher traveled to Los Angeles performing as a featured professional artist for the twentieth-anniversary of SongFest at the Colburn School.
+Christopher was also seen at Hubbard Hall Opera Theater for their summer festival performing the roles of Goro in Madama Butterfly and Scorpio in La Pizza con Funghi.
+In 2016 Christopher performed as a featured professional artist for the twentieth-anniversary of SongFest at the Colburn School in Los Angeles.

-Biography is current as of October 2017
+Biography is current as of October 2019.